Ontario’s fish stocking program

 Conservation efforts

 Fish stocking also protects and rebuilds fish populations, including species at risk.
-For example, the program is helping to:
+For example, the program helps:

 - return Atlantic salmon to Lake Ontario